MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/linux-upgrade-sles.md

 For more information, see [Major distros in Public Cloud](https://www.suse.com/c/major-distro-upgrade-in-the-public-cloud-made-easy/) and [zypper migration fails in Azure](https://www.suse.com/support/kb/doc/?id=000019232).

-## Scenario 2: Error while installing the "suse-migration-sles15-activation" package
+## Scenario 2: Installing the "suse-migration-sles15-activation" package fails

 While you install the `suse-migration-sles15-activation` package, the migration fails and you get the following output: